khaddict/voidnode/documentation/KHADDICT-VPS/KHADDICT-VPS.md

 ## 12. Homelab down fallback page

-When HAProxy (`10.40.0.2:443`) is unreachable, the `homelab_failover` upstream (section 9) falls back to a static page served locally on the VPS, on `127.0.0.1:8443`, styled like the rest of the site.
+When HAProxy (`10.40.0.2:443`) is unreachable, the `homelab_failover` upstream (section 9) falls back to a static page served locally on the VPS, on `127.0.0.1:8443`.
+It shares the same header, nav, live status widget (fetches `status.khaddict.com`, which stays up independently) and footer as the rest of the site, so it isn't just a bare error message.
+The brand icon/favicon are embedded as base64 rather than fetched from `images.khaddict.com`, since that domain is itself unreachable whenever this page is shown.
 It covers `khaddict.com` and all its subdomains except `status.khaddict.com` (has its own always-on path).

 #### Issue the certificate